 34. Employee stock options plans (‘ESOPs’)

-The Nomination and Remuneration Committee in their meeting held on June 29, 2023 and February 7, 2024 granted 10,50,000 and 1,50,000 options respectively under approved “Subex Employees Stock Option Scheme - 2018” to the eligible employees.
-The options outstanding vest over a period of 1 to 3 years and can be exercised over a maximum period of 2 years from the date of vesting.
+The Nomination and Remuneration Committee (referred to as “the Committee”) at its meeting held on November 11, 2025 granted 6,00,000 options under approved “Subex Employees Stock Option Scheme - 2025” to eligible employees.
+These options will vest over a period of 1 to 2 years and may be exercised within a maximum period of 2 years from the date of vesting.
+Further, the Committee granted 32,00,000 options on March 31, 2026 under ESOP-2025 to eligible employees.
+These options will vest in One year from the date of grant and may be exercised within a maximum of 2 years from the date of vesting.

 This section gives an overview of the significance of financial instruments for the Company and provides additional information on balance sheet items that contain financial instruments.